github/licensed/docs/sources/mix.md

 The mix source will detect `mix.lock` lockfiles, and parse their contents to enumerate dependencies.

-The `mix` CLI tool itself isn't used to extract dependency data, and no project compilation occurs during license extraction, but your dependencies should be present in your project `deps/` directory, as is conventional with Elixir projects.a
+The `mix` CLI tool itself isn't used to extract dependency data, and no project compilation occurs during license extraction, but your dependencies should be present in your project `deps/` directory, as is conventional with Elixir projects.

 ## Installing Dependencies

-Your project should contain a `deps/ directory containing the dependency sources.
+Your project should contain a `deps/` directory containing the dependency sources.
 You can download your dependencies (which are defined in `mix.exs`) using `mix`:

 ```
 mix deps.get